HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 ## The Promise of Smart Contracts

 Smart contracts promise to significantly reduce the need for middlemen, such as lawyers or notaries, and thereby reduce the cost of transacting.
-Most importantly they save participants time by disposing of middlemen.
+Most importantly, they save participants time by disposing of intermediaries.
 Many use cases can be constructed that achieve just that.

 Imagine a sports club and its ticketing process.
-Instead of having a third party involved that takes fees it only takes one open source implementation of a ticketing platform to render many ticketing services obsolete.
+Instead of having a third party involved that takes fees, it only takes one open-source implementation of a ticketing platform to render many ticketing services obsolete.
 The informal, high-level description of an algorithm is called *pseudocode*.
 As an example, here is what the pseudocode for a ticketing smart contract could look like:

 ```
 program Ticketing